-In order to exercise the water rights option, Advantage shall pay the Company an amount equal to the sum of (with no due date specified):
+In order to exercise the Water Rights Option, Advantage shall pay the Company an amount equal to the sum of (with no due date specified):

-- The water rights cash payments made by the Company prior to the grant of the water rights option; - The value of the water rights share payments issued by the Company before the exercise of the water rights option (which shall be established by multiplying the number of shares issued by the 20-day volume-weighted average price immediately prior to the date such water rights share payments were made); - The legal and other costs incurred by the Company to acquire and make the application to transfer the location of the Permit; - \$200,000 (U.S.), payable in cash or a calculated value in Advantage shares, at Advantage's option.
+- The water rights cash payments made by the Company prior to the grant of the Water Rights Option to Advantage; - The value of the water rights share payments issued by the Company before the exercise of the Water Rights Option by Advantage; - US\$200,000, payable in cash or a calculated value in Advantage shares, at Advantage's option.

-After exercise of the water rights option, Advantage shall be solely responsible for making all remaining water rights cash payments and water rights share payments.
+After exercise of the Water Rights Option, Advantage shall be solely responsible for making all remaining water rights cash payments and water rights share payments.